inloop/image-picker/README.md

 ### Implementing custom action cell

-You can enable action cells on `LayoutConfiguration` so Image Picker will show action buttons in first section.
-In this case you **must** register your cell classes or nibs on `CellRegistrator`.
+If you wish to use your own action item cells, please register your cell classes or nibs at `CellRegistrator`.
 After that implement corresponding `ImagePickerControllerDelegate` method to configure cell before it's displayed.

-1. enable action cells (one or two) on layout configuration, for example
+1. use layout configuration to set your number of action items desired
 ```swift
 let imagePicker = ImagePickerController()
 imagePicker.layoutConfiguration.showsFirstActionItem = true